piperov/MLpyROOT/README.md

       * run `build_MLpyROOT_kernel.ipynb`

-When you have the environment and kernel setup you can try the example:
+When you have the environment and kernel setup you can try the example

   3. Load the example notebook `example.ipynb`
   4. Load the new kernel `Kernel -> Change Kernel -> MLpyROOT`
   5. Try the example by clicking through the individual cells in order, or run them all `Cell -> Run All`